NREL/BEEAM/FMU/flexlab_demo/openstudio/README.md

 These files contain the measured data for the architectural calibration (zone and plenum temperature in Celsius) and the mechanical calibration (cooling load and fan power in Watts).

+## /notebooks

+This folder contains Jupyter Notebooks to create supporting data files and plots.

 ## /pat_project

 Self-contained folder for the PAT project.
 When opening this folder in the PAT application, the following changes will need to be made to successfully run the project.